huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"{seq['generated_text']}")
-Permaculture is an ecological design mimicking natural ecosystems to meet basic needs
+Permaculture is an ecological design mimicking natural ecosystems to meet basic needs and prepare for climate change.
+It is based on traditional knowledge and scientific understanding.
 ```

 #### Question answering